 This corporation's assets are irrevocably dedicated to public benefit purposes.
 No part of the net earnings, properties, or assets of the corporation, on dissolution or otherwise, shall inure to the benefit of any private person or individual, or to any director or officer of the corporation.
 On liquidation or dissolution, all properties and assets remaining after payment, or provision for payment, of all debts and liabilities of the corporation shall be distributed to a nonprofit fund, foundation, or corporation that is organized and operated exclusively for charitable purposes and that has established its exempt status under Internal Revenue Code section 501(c).

 Article 6.
-Corporation With Members
+Corporation with Members

 6.1.
 Qualifications of Membership